Cardinals vs. Nationals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has hit safely in two straight games.
-In his last five games he is batting .300 with a double, a home run, three walks and five RBI.
+- Goldschmidt will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .273 with a double, two home runs, two walks and six RBI.

 Goldschmidt Recent Games